Prior to using the milling machine, you must set up a time on the calendar. You may need to open this on a computer rather than mobile device.

 7 days in advanced from the date you requesting to use the machine.

 Step 2.
-Email Kirsch Mackey at email@example.com saying you’d like to get trained on the machine citing the time/date you have chosen in addition to your secondary date.
+Email ELEG Help at email@example.com saying you’d like to get trained on the machine citing the time/date you have chosen in addition to your secondary date.

 Step 3.
-Once you’ve received an email verifying your reservation, you will wait outside ENGR 115 for Kirsch to let you in a get your trained on the date you and kirsche agreed on .
+Once you’ve received an email verifying your reservation, you will wait outside ENGR 110 for for training on the agreed upon date .

 Now that your trained, check out the board requirements page when working on your own design.

 If you’re new to the milling machine, please make sure you schedule for training (see above).

 - EYE protection is required when using this machine

 - Always schedule a time to use the milling machine